ietf-wg-cellar/ebml-specification/specification.markdown

 reduce VINT_DATA length by one octet. {#tableShortenVintOneOctet}

-This method is **RECOMMENDED** when the Element Data is reduced by a single octet; for reductions by two or more octets it is **RECOMMENDED** to fill the freed space with a Void Element.
+This method is **RECOMMENDED** when the Element Data is reduced by a single octet; for reductions by two or more octets, it is **RECOMMENDED** to fill the freed space with a Void Element.

-Note that if the Element Data length needs to be rewritten as shortened by one octet and the Element Data Size could be rewritten as a shorter VINT then it is **RECOMMENDED** to rewrite the Element Data Size as one octet shorter, shorten the Element Data by one octet, and follow that Element with a Void Element.
+Note that if the Element Data length needs to be rewritten as shortened by one octet and the Element Data Size could be rewritten as a shorter VINT, then it is **RECOMMENDED** to rewrite the Element Data Size as one octet shorter, shorten the Element Data by one octet, and follow that Element with a Void Element.
 For example,